PalmEmanuel/AzBobbyTables/CONTRIBUTING.md

 ## Bug Reports

 - Please first search [Open Issues](https://github.com/PalmEmanuel/AzBobbyTables/issues) before opening an issue, to see if it has already been reported.
-- Try to be as specific as possible, including the version of the module, PowerShell version and OS used to reproduce the issue, and any example files or snippets of Bicep code needed to reproduce it.
+- Try to be as specific as possible, including the version of the module, PowerShell version and OS used to reproduce the issue, and any example files or snippets of code needed to reproduce it.